This page includes brief answers to frequently asked questions. For more detailed information, follow the links in each answer.

 That sounds interesting.
 Where should I start?

 If you want to learn more background, check our Introduction to Ancient Numismatics page.
 If you prefer to go over a shortened narrative of the main events going on in the period in question, use our Map Journal.
-If you want to explore our applications by yourself, head to our Minting Application.
+If you want to explore our applications by yourself, head to our Minting Application and our Circulation Application.

 Who is behind FLAME?

 FLAME’s director and manager is Lee Mordechai (HUJI).
 Its chair and academic advisor is Alan Stahl (Princeton).
 Our participants, staff members and developers are mostly from academia and come from the US and Europe.
 For more information, see our Project Team page.
-We have been generously supported by academic sources in Princeton.
+We have been generously supported by academic sources in Princeton and elsewhere.